 The town is still dominated by the now ruined Leh Palace, the former mansion of the royal family of Ladakh.
-The nine storeys palace was built by King Sengge Namgyal in the 17th century and was modeled after the Potala Palace in Lhasa, Tibet.
+The nine stories palace was built by King Sengge Namgyal in the 17th century and was modeled after the Potala Palace in Lhasa, Tibet.

 It was abandoned in the mid-19th century after Dogra forces took control of Ladakh, forcing the royal family to move to Stok Palace.

-After enjoying a bit of the Leh Palace, some monasteries, and the peaceful environment of Leh; it was time to go back on the road again.
-I arrived to Leh through the Srinagar-Leh road, now I had to continue through the 473 km long Leh-Manali road, which is the only other road that connects back to “civilization”.
+My Himalayan adventure took me to Leh Leh through the Srinagar-Leh road, now I had to continue through the 473 km long Leh-Manali road, which is the only other road that connects back to “civilization”.
 (This road is open for traffic from around mid-June to early October due to weather and high altitude)

-Four high passes are crossed enroute among which the highest one, known as Taglang-la, is the world’s second highest motorable pass at an altitude of 17,469 ft.
+Four high passes are crossed en route among which the highest one, known as Taglang-la, is the world’s second-highest motorable pass at an altitude of 17,469 ft.
 (5,325 m.).

 One of the benefits of taking this route in this direction, instead of Manali to Leh, is that it is easier to acclimate to the high altitude since Leh is already pretty high.
 On the other hand, it is not unusual to fall sick to high altitude when traveling from Manali to Leh.

 Anyways, if I thought 15 hours on a jeep from Srinagar to Leh were bad enough, Leh to Manali took 24 hours!!!
 We only had a few food/toilet stops along the way.

 As with the Srinagar-Leh road, this route provided views of mountains, several streams and waterfalls, and hanging glaciers.
 The main difference, though, was the bigger expanse of desert-like landscapes.

 We could have probably zig-zagged 30 times, or 40, or 50… I don’t know, but I could feel the air pressure change as we went down, the bus shake from side to side as we turned, and bump up and down on every hole we took on this unpaved road.

-For me, it was just a place where I could be lazy and enjoy another pocket of peaceful environment for a few days before heading back to busy and hectic Delhi on a 14 hours bus.
+For me, it was just a place where I could be lazy and enjoy another pocket of a peaceful environment for a few days before heading back to busy and hectic Delhi on a 14 hours bus.